 We plan to expand upstream into polysilicon manufacturing to secure reliable long-term raw material supplies at a lower cost as compared to raw materials purchased under long-term supply contracts or from the spot market.
 We have established a joint venture in Linzhou, Henan Province, China to engage in the production of virgin polysilicon, with our company holding a 49% interest.
-The joint venture has commenced trial production of polysilicon in January 2008.
 Production from the first phase with a planned annual capacity of 300 metric tons is expected to begin in the first quarter of 2008, and the estimated output in 2008 is 200 to 300 metric tons.
 The schedule for the construction of the second phase of 450 metric tons of annual capacity is currently under consideration.
 We have committed to purchase 90% of the joint venture's production output, which will help us meet some of our raw material requirements from our wafer business.